 - Check or Money Order

 You may pay your fee either by check or money order made out to The University of Texas at San Antonio and mailed to The Undergraduate Admission Office, UTSA, One UTSA Circle, San Antonio, Texas 78249.
-Be sure to include identifying information, such as full name of applicant and DOB, if possible, so the payment matches the correct application.
+Please include applicant's full name and date of birth so the payment matches the correct application.

 - Credit Card

 You may pay via credit card online through ASAP using your myUTSA Account ID and Passphrase.
 Log into asap.utsa.edu and click the “Future Roadrunner" tab, then click “Check your Admission Status" and scroll to the bottom for the payment button.

 - Fee Waiver

 UTSA accepts fee waivers for first-time Freshmen only.
-A student applying as a first-time freshman must use the Fee Waivers provided by either the ACT or SAT; or the UTSA fee waiver form with supporting documents.
+A student applying as a first-time freshman must use the Fee Waivers provided by either the ACT or SAT and submit supporting documents.
 All documents should be completed in their entirety.